Children’s Court

 there has been a material change in the juvenile’s situation since the decision: s 74(1)(b)(ii).

-An application can be supported by written submissions: s 74(3).
+An application may be supported by written submissions: s 74(3).

-The court must set a hearing date (as soon as practicable) and give the juvenile notice of the date, time and place for the hearing (s 74(4)) but may refuse to consider applications it considers frivolous, vexatious or without prospect of success (s 74(5)).
-Section 76 deals with setting the date of parole after reconsideration.
-Where a parole order is refused, certain dates need to be specified: s 73.
+The court must set a hearing date (to occur as soon as practicable) and notify the juvenile of the date, time and place for the hearing: s 74(4).
+However, the court may refuse to consider frivolous, vexatious or meritless applications: s 74(5).

 [42-140] Procedure at hearings

-Upon giving written notice, a magistrate may require juvenile offenders or other persons to appear for the purpose of proceedings under Pt 4C and may also require the production of documents: s 78.
+A Children’s magistrate may, by written notice, require a juvenile or other persons to appear for proceedings under Pt 4C and may also require the production of documents: s 78.
+If the juvenile is in custody, the magistrate may make an order directing the attendance of the juvenile:

-If the State, Minister, Attorney General or Secretary informs the court that they intend to make submissions with respect to parole, the court must provide them with a copy of the documents the court will use to make the decision: cl 107B.
+If the State, Minister, Attorney General or Secretary informs the court they intend to make submissions concerning parole, the court must provide them with a copy of the documents the court will use to make the decision: cl 107B Regulation.

-Warrants may be issued if the juvenile fails to appear or if the court is of the view the juvenile will not appear if given notice: s 82.
+The court may issue a warrant if the juvenile fails to appear after notice has been issued under s 78 or the court considers the juvenile will not appear if given notice: s 82.

-A parole order is not invalidated by the court’s failure to comply with procedural requirements imposed by the Act: s 90.
+A parole order is not invalidated by the court’s failure to comply with procedural requirements imposed by the CDCA: s 90.

 Requirement for reasons and finality

-The court must keep a record of the proceedings: cl 107C.
+The court must keep a record of the proceedings: cl 107C Regulation.

 The court must record its reasons for making a decision concerning parole: s 95(1).
-The reasons must address those matters that must be taken into account under Pt 4C: s 95(2).
+The reasons must address those matters required to be taken into account under Pt 4C: s 95(2).

 [42-160] Terrorism related offenders

-Special provisions concerning terrorism related juvenile offenders are in Div 5.
+Part 4C, Div 5 contains special provisions concerning terrorism related juveniles.
 Those provisions extend to juveniles engaging in, or inciting or assisting others to engage in, terrorist acts or violent extremism in NSW, any other part of Australia or in any other country: s 58(2).
-Division 5 applies to pending parole orders and to parole orders made before 26 February 2018: Pt 6, Sch 1 CDCA.

 Division 5 applies to a juvenile who: